Complete asymptotic analysis of low energy scattering for Schrodinger operators with a short-range potential: Analysis at exactly zero energy

 The following two generalizations are less well-known: \begin{itemize} \item For any $\alpha \in \bbN_{\geq 3}$ and $\rho \in \langle r \rangle^{-\alpha} C^\infty(\overline{\bbR^3})$, the voltage $\phi$, defined by the same formula \cref{eq:coulomb}, also admits an asymptotic expansion as $r\to\infty$, but (unless $\rho$ is Schwartz), it is necessary to have logarithmic terms in the expansion,

 for certain $j\in \bbN_+$.
-Moreover, rather than each spherical harmonic $\smash{Y_k^m}$ showing up in the expansion only proportional to $1/r^{k+1}$, they can also show up in later terms, but not in earlier ones. \item If one solves instead an equation such as $\triangle \phi + V \phi = \rho$ for
+Moreover, rather than each spherical harmonic $\smash{Y_k^m}$ showing up in the expansion only proportional to $1/r^{k+1}$, they can also show up in later terms (but not in earlier ones). \item If one solves instead an equation such as $\triangle \phi + V \phi = \rho$ for

 i.e.\ a short-range potential which is spherically symmetric modulo Schwartz terms, then the situation is similar.

 For $V\in \langle r \rangle^{-3} C^\infty(\overline{\bbR^3})$ not of the form \cref{eq:perf_V}, two new phenomena can occur: \begin{enumerate}[label=(\roman*)] \item it may now be possible to find logarithmic terms of the form $\phi_{j,\kappa}(\theta) r^{-j} \log(r)^\kappa$ for $\kappa \geq 2$, not just $\kappa=1$, and \item more seriously, it may be the case that the spherical harmonics $Y_k^m$ are no longer only found proportional to $r^{-j} (\log r)^\kappa$ for $j\geq k+1$; they may be present in less-decaying terms as well.
 In fact, the $\phi_{j,\kappa}$ may no longer be linear combinations of \emph{finitely} many spherical harmonics at all. \end{enumerate} However, these problems only kick in late in the $r\to\infty$ expansion.
 Since they are tied to symmetry-breaking terms in $V$, the more rapidly decaying these terms, the later in the expansion problems arise.
 It is the essence of the multipole expansion that only finitely many spherical harmonics are present at each individual order.
 So, in the present situation, one should really speak only of ``partial'' multipole expansions.
 One still has an asymptotic expansion in the $r\to\infty$ limit, it just fails to be a multipole expansion past some particular order. \end{itemize} As the presence of logarithmic terms indicates, these results require a different proof than that presented in physics textbooks for the multipole expansion for Laplace's equation, which is based on manipulations of \cref{eq:coulomb}.
 For instance, if the source $\rho$ is not Schwartz, then its high-order multipole moments will not be defined, as the integrals which define them in the Schwartz case fail to be convergent.
 Moreover, if $V\neq 0$, then \cref{eq:coulomb} no longer applies.

 In each of the situations described above, $\phi$ is polyhomogeneous on $\overline{\bbR^3}$, with some index set $\calE\subset \bbC\times \bbN$ keeping track of precisely which pairs $(j,\kappa)$ are present in the asymptotics.
 Moreover, for each spherical harmonic $Y$, one can compute an index set $\calE_Y\subsetneq \calE$ keeping track in which terms that spherical harmonic shows up.
 This subset depends, in a rather complicated way, on the decay rate of the source $\rho$, the decay rate of the potential, and the decay rate of symmetry breaking-terms.
 Regardless, it can be computed.